• Skip to primary navigation

 My healthyish ricotta pancakes are simple to make and are light and fluffy.
 Made using wholemeal flour, eggs, milk, fresh ricotta and baking powder.
 That's it.

-My healthyish ricotta pancakes are made using wholemeal spelt flour, eggs, milk, fresh ricotta and baking powder.
+My healthy-ish ricotta pancakes are made with just a few simple ingredients: wholemeal spelt flour, eggs, milk, fresh ricotta, and baking powder.
 That’s it!
-I have added no sugar because if you are going to smother them in maple – like I have, then it really isn’t required.
-But if you prefer, add your sweetener of choice to the mix….
+I haven’t added any sugar because, let’s be honest — if you’re going to smother them in maple syrup (like I did), you really don’t need it.
+But if you prefer,…

 Caramelised Onion and Tomato Quiche